 But Wingate was a sufficiently charismatic visionary that the raid was seen as some kind of great military accomplishment.
 Even Slim, who was privately highly critical of the whole concept, claimed that the Chindits had been very good for morale in the Indian Army, stating that "for this reason alone, Wingate's raid was worth all the hardship and sacrifice his men endured" (Lewin 1976).
 Churchill himself fell under the charm, and considerable additional manpower, including the whole of 70 Division (Symes), was committed to new Chindit formations.
 Eventually five additional Chindit brigades were raised: 3 West African, 14, 16, and 23 British, and 111 Indian Brigades.
 Each was composed of four battalions, and the entire Special Force was designated 3 Indian Division as cover.
 Inspired by the British example, the Americans raised their own irregular force, 5307 Composite Unit, who rejected their official designation ("disgustingly like a street address in Los Angeles") in favor of "Merrill's Marauders."
 There is reason to suspect that the British viewed the Chindit operations as a way to satisfy American demands for action in Burma without committing large formations to a theater in which they had little interest.

 Air Commando Group, consisting of 13 C-47 Dakotas, 12 C-46 Commandos, 12 B-25 Mitchells, 30 P-51 Mustangs, 100 L-5 Sentinels, and six R-4 Hoverfly helicopters.
-The light aircraft and helicopters were of particular significance to both command and control and morale,

 since they provided a way to move commanders around quickly and to